ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/sensors-and-actuators/actuators.md

 # Actuators

-Actuators in our case is just a fancy word for motors, and they will be the key to your robot's motion!
-You will deal with two types of motors in this competition: DC motors and servo motors.
+The word "actuators" is just a fancy word for "devices that create motion," which can include anything ranging from hydraulic pistons to motors.
+In our case, electric motors will be the key to your robot's motion!
+You will deal with two types electrical actuators in this competition: DC motors and servo motors.

 # DC Motors
 <img src="{{ '/_assets/images/dc_motor.jpg' | prepend: site.baseurl }}" alt="dc_motor.jpg" width="200" height="300">